 How did going to Bootcamp help you?

 I read a lot online and found YouTube videos from people who had already graduated from coding bootcamps.
 Everyone said that bootcamps are tough and intense, and especially fast-paced.
 Which they are.
-We have lectured from 9 to 5, and most of us stay until 6-7 to study and finish homework.
+We have lectures from 9 to 5, and most of us stay until 6-7 to study and finish homework.

 Yes, definitely!
 We learn new things every day, repeat them and improve our skills.
 It is not only technologies we learn, but also good practices and industry standards.
 When I think about what I knew two months ago, I see an amazing improvement.
-You may not be aware of it, because you do something new every day, and it is fast-paced, but If you look back, you can see a big difference.
+You may not be aware of it, because you do something new every day, and it is fast-paced, but if you look back, you can see a big difference.